Project Assessment

-Being well-informed about the options will help determine if a solar power system works well.
-Check out the resources on our website to do an initial self-assessment, then provide some information using our project form so we can qualify the project and provide personalized recommendations.
+Being well-informed about the options and caveats will help determine which type of power system is right for you.
+Check out the resources on our website to do an initial self-assessment, then provide some information using our project form so we can qualify the project and provide tailored recommendations.

 Determining the feasibility of a solar power project (a.k.a. "qualifying a project") considers the following factors:

-Utility Rates and Solar Viability: Familiarity with the applicable utility rates informs when solar offers savings on energy charges or if batteries can offer savings on demand charges.
+Utility Rates: Familiarity with applicable utility rates helps determine when solar offers savings on energy charges and when batteries can reduce demand charges.

-Solar Capacity and Roof Suitability: Larger roofs and high-energy-use homes qualify more easily, while homes with limited roof space may have insufficient solar potential.
+Solar Capacity and Roof Suitability: Larger roofs on high-energy-use homes benefit most.

-Project Complexity and Feasibility: Installing solar systems varies in complexity, and feasibility is affected by the building, electrical system, and terrain, which all contribute to a project's cost-effectiveness.
+Project Complexity and Feasibility: Installing solar systems varies in complexity, and feasibility is affected by the building layout, roof type and slope (for roof-mounts), the existing electrical system, and other factors that influence a project's cost-effectiveness.

-Our certified system designer will evaluate the following factors to ensure that a solar power system is the right fit for your property and goals:
+BH Solar will assess every project to ensure that a solar power system is the right fit for your property and goals:

 Location: Solar panels must be placed in a shade-free, southern-facing location.
 The shade of a tree (or terrain, buildings, utility poles, chimneys, etc.) across a solar panel causes a significant performance loss.
 In some cases, trees need to be removed for acceptable solar performance.

-Utility Rates: We are familiar with the electric utilities around the Black Hills, their various services and rates, and the situations in which solar power is more or less favorable to achieve specific goals.
-When approaching solar with the goal of bill reduction, here's what you need to know:
+Utility Rates: We are familiar with the electric utilities in the Black Hills, their services and rates, and the situations in which solar power is more or less favorable for achieving specific goals.
+When approaching solar with the primary goal of bill reduction, here's what you need to know:

-There is no net metering in South Dakota.
+Net metering is not offered in South Dakota.
 The compensation structure is net billing, which differs from net metering.
 Net metering credits equal the retail electricity rate (what you, as a utility customer, pay for electricity).
 In contrast, net billing credits equal the wholesale rate (what your utility company pays for electricity).
-Net-metering currently exists in Wyoming - contact your utility provider for details.

-Excess solar power returned to the grid is valued at an avoided cost rate, limiting the benefit of oversized systems.
+Since excess solar power that backfeeds the grid is valued only at an avoided-cost rate, this limits the benefit of oversized systems.
 Avoided cost credits are only 15-20% of the retail rate.
+To limit excess solar power going to the grid and use it directly, a battery system is necessary.

-Financial Expectation: Solar power generally comes with the expectation of reduced power bills and an eventual payback for the system through those savings.
-The estimation of payback will be influenced by factors like the location quality, times of energy use (night vs. day), usability of the tax credit, the system size, the ease of installation, and changing utility rates.
+Financial Expectation: When solar power is approached with the expectation of lower power bills, the system's eventual payback through those savings can vary significantly.
+The estimation of payback will be influenced by factors such as location quality, times of energy use (night vs. day), system size, ease or complexity of the installation, and utility rates.

-Battery systems offer their own set of benefits based on the additional features they offer (such as backup power for refrigeration) and the reduction of demand charges (when applicable) on utility bills.
+Battery systems offer other financial benefits via additional features (such as backup power for refrigeration, security, etc.) and reduced demand charges (where applicable) on utility bills.

 In terms of ROI, every situation will be unique due to factors including:

-The size of the system (economy-of-scale favors larger systems);
+The size of the system (economies of scale favor larger systems);

-The usage of major appliances (especially space heating, HVAC, and EV charging);
+The usage of large appliances (space heating, HVAC, and EV charging);

-When the occupants use energy most - during day or night and seasonal differences;
+When the occupants use energy most (during the day or night) and seasonal variance;

 Whether or not a battery system is included.